BjornFJohansson/seguid_calculator/README.md

 break and a the watson string in 5'-3' order.
 The two strings are compared and the checksum is calculated from the string.

-The dcSEGUID checksum can be useful to determine if two sequences refer to the same plasmid vector.
+The cdSEGUID checksum can be useful to determine if two sequences refer to the same plasmid vector.
 The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from [Genbank](http://www.ncbi.nlm.nih.gov/nuccore/AJ002682) and from other sources on the web such as the [Forsburg lab](https://dornsife.usc.edu/pombenet/), sequence [here](https://dornsife.usc.edu/pombenet/vectors/), a copy of the Forsburg lab sequence was saved [here](https://gist.github.com/BjornFJohansson/d394362134338d5f1ff0).